 Awkward weather, another grey day in the Jura, 11 February 2019, but we are brimming with enthusiasm on this well-worn snowshoe track leading northeastward from the grand virage on the France-facing side of the Col du Marchairuz.

 We've been here quite a few times over the years, but we remember very little about it.

 This is the one-lane road that leads out a couple of kilometres and then doubles back up the hill to the farm of Mont de Bière Derrière on the Chemin des Crêtes long-distance hiking trail.

 It seems to go on forever and ever, but it's easy walking after several hundred snowshoers have passed this way already.
-Not today, of course; the weather forecast won't be enticing too many people out of the cosy family room.
+Not today, though; the weather forecast won't be enticing too many people out of the cosy Family Room.

 New snow is predicted for about an hour from now, but lots of little flakes flying about keep our spirits up in the meantime.

 We're looking down at the farm of Pré de Denens, alongside the long-distance Mollendruz cross-country ski track about 60m lower down the hillside.
 That's France in the distance.

 Trudging along, with frequent pauses to compare notes about Hollywood movie stars from the '30s to the '50s.

 That's the shed, 2km off, in the middle of the flat meadows called La Plateforme (which about a month ago appeared close up out of the fog to reorient us on a tiring day out).